axibase/atsd/administration/compaction/atsd.md

 ## Overview

-The following test calculates the amount of disk space required to store 10+ million `time:value` samples in Axibase Time Series Database, version 17380.
+The following test calculates the amount of disk space required to store 10+ million `time:value` samples in Axibase Time Series Database (ATSD), version 17380.

 ## Results